mhagiwara/100-nlp-papers/README.md

 * Kevin Knight: A Statistical MT Tutorial Workbook, 1999.

+* Kishore Papineni, et al.: BLEU: a Method for Automatic Evaluation of Machine Translation, ACL 2002.

 * Philipp Koehn, Franz J Och, and Daniel Marcu: Statistical Phrase-Based Translation, NAACL 2003.

 * Philip Resnik and Noah A. Smith: The Web as a Parallel Corpus, Computational Linguistics, 2003.